 To manually format your screenplay template in Google Docs, follow the below steps.

-Step 3: From the window that opens, set the paper size and margins.
-As mentioned earlier, set Left margin – 1.5 inch, Right margin – 1 inch, Top and Bottom margins – 1 inch
+3. set the paper size and margins from the window that opens.
+As mentioned earlier, set the Left margin – 1.5 inches, the Right margin – 1 inch, and the Top and Bottom margins – 1 inch

-Step 4: As discussed earlier, set the standard font for the Google Docs screenplay template as 12-point Courier Font.
+4. As discussed earlier, set the standard font for the Google Docs screenplay template as a 12-point Courier Font.

-Step 5: Now type the Action, Character, Dialogue, Parenthetical, Brackets, Slugline, and Transition.
-Slugline, Character, and transition should be in capital letters.
+5. Type the Action, Character, Dialogue, Parenthetical, Brackets, slugline, and transition in capital letters.

 - Using a black page and action style, create five blank lines